 Angels The Costumiers moved the Film and TV Stock to a 160,000 sq.ft. purpose-built facility in Hendon in 2002.
 The building provides an incredible working environment, encompassing costume rental, line-up, costume making facilities, preparation areas and a suite of 15 designer offices and over 8 miles of costume rail in one room.

-Angels supplied costumes and uniforms to all five films nominated for the 2008 Oscar for Best Achievement in Costume Design and four out of the five films nominated for Film Costume Design BAFTAs.
-Across The Universe, Atonement, Elizabeth The Golden Age*, La Vie En Rose** and Sweeney Todd the Demon Barber Of Fleet Street.
+Angels supplied costumes and uniforms to four out of the five films nominated for the 2015 Oscar for Best Achievement in Costume Design and all five films nominated for the Film Costume Design BAFTA.
+The Grand Budapest Hotel* ** The Imitation Game, Into The Woods, Mr Turner, The Theory of Everything and Maleficent.